Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 >
 >For <...>, Data Management is a critical enabler to our business goals.
 >
-> * Allows us to create a single view of the customer, their active contracts, and potential upsells
+> * Allows us to create a single view of ...
-> * Enable us to analyse broker performance and see how different brokers do in other areas
+> * Enable us to analyse ....
-> * Integrate new systems, products, customer records, quotes and billing as we expand and acquire.
+> * Integrate new systems, products, etc...

 This strategy outlines how to achieve this and gain short-term benefits incrementally.
 The outcomes align with the organisation's goals and explain how Data Management is necessary to deliver those goals.